Wild Things 2: Reception

-In a negative reivew, Walter Chaw on Film Freak Central wrote, "Alligator swamps and high school, I get the comparison, but like the first film, Wild Things 2 is coy, smug, and not so much meta as a self-satisfied, misogynistic tease.
+In a negative review, Walter Chaw on Film Freak Central wrote, "Alligator swamps and high school, I get the comparison, but like the first film, Wild Things 2 is coy, smug, and not so much meta as a self-satisfied, misogynistic tease.
 Those looking for titillation will have to settle for a lot of slo-mo beach volleyball, multiple views of Susan Ward walking around slowly [...] and a brief three-way featuring a body double for [...]
 Leila Arcieri who drops Arcieri down about two cup sizes [...]"